JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction/index.md

   - aws
 ---

-In this section we will be only implementing two models.
+In the upcoming section we will be only implementing two models.
 You are free to experiment with other models.

 - Llama3
 - Anthropic